CrayLabs/SmartSim/doc/orchestrator.rst

 Users do not need to know how the data is stored in a clustered configuration and can address the cluster with the SmartRedis clients like a single block of memory using simple put/get semantics in SmartRedis.
-The client establishes a connection using the database address and travels off the model compute node to the database compute node.
+The client establishes a connection using the database address detected by SmartSim or provided by the user.
+In multiple database experiments, users provide the `db_identifier` used to create the clustered database when creating a client.

 .. |cluster-orc| image:: images/clustered-orc-diagram.png
   :width: 700